-- 5 Countries that Were Formerly at War with the Axis Prior to WW2.
+- Formerly at War with the Axis before WW2

 Allied Powers of World War 2

 The Allies in WW2 were the nations that were opposed to Adolf Hitler and the Axis Powers during the war.
 In 1939, the coalition of countries that formed this group consisted of Poland, France, and the United Kingdom.
 The British Commonwealth (Canada, Australia, New Zealand, South Africa, and Newfoundland) joined the Allies soon after the outbreak of war.
-In mid-1941, the Soviet Union joined the group after Operation Barbarossa and the United States would join after the attack on Pearl Harbor.
-By 1942, the United States, Soviet Union, and Great Britain would control the policies and major resource allocation of the Allies.
-Using alliance as a means to try and stop all wars of aggression, additional Allies would join the group throughout the war and ultimately help create the United Nations in 1945.
+In mid-1941, the Soviet Union joined the group after Operation Barbarossa, and the United States joined after the attack on Pearl Harbor.
+By 1942, the United States, Soviet Union, and Great Britain would control the policies and significant resource allocation of the Allies.
+Using alliances to try and stop all wars of aggression, additional Allies would join the group throughout the war and ultimately help create the United Nations in 1945.

-United States (starting in December 1941 after the attack on Pearl Harbor)
+- United States (beginning in December 1941 after the attack on Pearl Harbor)